Pat992/dart_azure_cosmosdb/README.md

 A user-defined function (UDF) is a side effect free piece of application logic written in JavaScript.
 It allows developers to construct a query operator, thus extending the core of the Cosmos DB query language.
 Like stored procedures, UDFs live in the confines of a collection, thus confining the application logic to the collection.

 #### 3.6.1 List User Defined Functions
+Performing a GET on the triggers resource of a particular database returns a list of the triggers in the collection.

 The user-defined-function-list operation returns a `Future<UserDefinedFunctionList>` with a list of  `UserDefinedFunction` or an error object.
 See [3.6.5 The User Defined Function model](#365-the-user-defined-function-model) for information on the returned model and its variables.
 ```dart